-The referral fee invoice is a payment made to an affiliate that assisted in the generation of a sale or lead.
+The referral fee invoice is a payment made to an affiliate that assisted in generating a sale or a lead.
 A referral may be used in most businesses, although the most popular is in the real estate community among brokers and agents.
-For example, if a real estate agent has a client that is moving to another part of the State, the real estate agent will “refer” them to another agent in that market area.
-Once the referred agent finds the client a new home, they will commonly send a referral fee in the amount of 20% to 25% of the total commission.
+For example, if a real estate agent has a client moving to another part of the state, the real estate agent will “refer” them to another agent in that market area.
+Once the referred agent finds the client a new home, they will commonly send a referral fee of 20% to 25% of the total commission.

 Table of Contents

-In order to receive a referral fee on a real estate transaction, the person collecting the referral fee must have a valid real estate license issued by their state’s real estate commission.
+To receive a referral fee on a real estate transaction, the person collecting the referral fee must have a valid real estate license issued by their state’s real estate commission.
 Real estate agents are not allowed to sell real estate out-of-state but are allowed to collect a referral fee on a property that’s not in their licensed state.
 Since this type of transaction often occurs, there are industry standards to abide by.
 A referral payment must be made by an agent’s brokerage directly to the referral agent’s brokerage.
-For example: A licensed real estate agent named Bob knows a home owner that wants to sell their home but doesn’t know how.
-The home owner asks Bob for advice but Bob only specializes in commercial real estate and no longer sells homes.
+For example, a licensed real estate agent named Bob knows a homeowner who wants to sell their home but doesn’t know how.
+The homeowner asks Bob for advice, but Bob only specializes in commercial real estate and no longer sells homes.
 However, Bob’s old colleague, Jim, is still a residential real estate broker that could help.
-Upon hearing of the offer, Jim agrees to pay Bob a 25% referral fee for the listing.
+Upon hearing the offer, Jim agrees to pay Bob a 25% referral fee for the listing.
 Jim then lists the house for $250,000 at a commission fee of 6%.
 Once sold, Bob is due a referral fee from Jim.
-The brokerage that Jim works for now needs to send a referral payment of $3,750 to the brokerage that Bob works for.
+The brokerage that Jim works for needs to send a referral payment of $3,750 to the brokerage that Bob works for.
 Bob’s brokerage then needs to pay Bob his referral fee.

 Real Estate Visual Example